livelace/terraform-multicloud-proxy/README.md

 **Amazon:**

-Managing Amazon IAM permissions polices are out of scope of this project, you have to review resources declared in configuration file and adjust your permissions settings by yourself.
+Managing Amazon IAM permissions polices are out of scope of this project, you have to review resources declared in the configuration file and adjust your permissions settings by yourself.
 And don't forget to review some information about [image importing](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html).

 **Google:**